kolkhis/lab-utils/haproxy_k8s_keepalived/project_k8s_haproxy_keepalived.md

 ---

 In a prod-like HA setup, the load balancers (HAProxy) typically run on separate hosts from the worker nodes.
 If a worker node crashes or is busy, you don't want that to bring down the load balancer.
-Dedicated load balancer VMs are easier to manage, configure, or reboot without affecting the worker pods.
+Dedicated load balancer VMs are easier to manage/configure/reboot without affecting the worker pods.
 With Keepalived, you want 2 distinct machines to have a failover mechanism for HA.

 ### Install K8s